einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 To do this, we just create another rule that applies to all our headers, `<h1>` through `<h6>`.

-So, adapt your CSS once again and include the following rule:
+So, adapt your CSS once again to include the following rule:

 {% highlight css %}
 /* use Major Mono Display for all headings h1—h6 */